thederekFawcett/updateFromJSONMaster/README.md

 # updateFromJSONMaster

- reads master file (in JSON format) and writes functional classes/enums/interfaces for use with PokemansGeaux
+- reads master file (in JSON format) and writes functional classes/enums/interfaces for use with PokemansGeaux

+To use, just place your site of choice into url string